05

 - Live delivery by a senior practitioner, not a trainer running someone else’s slides

-- Workshop materials your team keeps: slides, code samples, reference architectures, and a written data modeling or migration plan they produced during the session
+- Workshop materials your team keeps: slides, code samples, reference architectures, prompt patterns, and a real artifact they produced during the session

 - The right to reuse internal materials inside your company indefinitely